-- (k) Rotate the needle 180°, so that the long edge is against the skin allowing the tag to drop out of the needle with greater ease. - (I) Depress the plunger on the applicator, feeling at the end of the needle (through the skin) for the PIT tag. - (m) Remove the needle gently holding the skin around the needle at the insertion point which helps prevent the PIT tag from tracking back out with the needle.
+- (k) Fully depress the plunger on the applicator, feeling at the end of the needle (through the skin) for the PIT tag. - (I) Remove the needle gently holding the skin around the needle at the insertion point which helps prevent the PIT tag from tracking back out with the needle.